Lorenagubaira/getting-to-know-linux-distros/README.md

 <!-- endhide -->

 This project is meant to be done during class, and it should take no longer than 40 minutes, including the presentations.
-Each team will choose 2 of the most prominent Linux distributions and will have 5 minutes to present them to the class, do not repeat distributions, teams should talk about different distros, no team can repeat.
+Each team will choose 2 of the most prominent Linux distributions and will have 5 minutes to present them to the class.
+Each team should present a different distribution.

 ## 🌱 How to start this project?

-Create a new document to work with your partner or team to develop the instructions below?
-To facilitate collaborative work you can use [Google Presentations](slides.new) and then invite your partner via email to start working.
+- [ ] Create a new document to collaborate with your partner or team.
+- [ ] Open [Google Presentations](https://workspace.google.com/products/slides/) and invite your partner to edit.

 ## 📝 Instructions

 ### 1. Assemble your team and choose a layout.

-Choose a partner to do this practice with and together select a distribution to study.
-There are many GNU/Linux operating system distributions, each with specific particularities and purposes.

-While you can choose from the many that exist, here is a list of some of the most popular ones.
+- [ ] Choose a partner to work with.
+- [ ] Select a Linux distribution from the following list or research one of your choice:
     - Ubuntu
     - RedHat
     - Fedora
     - PopOs
     - Arch Linux
     - ZorinOs
     - Proxmox
     - Rocky Linux
-- RaspberryPi Os
+    - RaspberryPi OS
     - Manjaro
     - Slackware
     - Asahi Linux
-- Open Suse
+    - OpenSUSE
     - CentOS Stream
     - Gentoo
     - Garuda Linux
     - Kali
     - Steam OS

-You can see more distributions in [this article.](https://en.wikipedia.org/wiki/List_of_Linux_distributions)
+> Check [this article](https://en.wikipedia.org/wiki/List_of_Linux_distributions) for additional Linux distributions.

 ### 2. Prepare your presentation

-Develop the following topics regarding your chosen distribution and prepare a presentation to share with the entire class.
-You should cover the following topics
+- [ ] Research and include the following information about your chosen distribution:

-- What distro it is based on
+    - [ ] What distro it is based on.
-- Key features
+    - [ ] Key features.
-- Intended use
+    - [ ] Intended use.
-- Packages
+    - [ ] Packages.
-- Supported platforms
+    - [ ] Supported platforms.
-- Strengths (in terms of cybersecurity)
+    - [ ] Strengths (in terms of cybersecurity).
-- Weaknesses (In terms of cybersecurity)
+    - [ ] Weaknesses (in terms of cybersecurity).

->💡 **Hint: Sites like [SlideCarnival](https://www.slidescarnival.com/) can help you with an elegant design ready to use, so you can focus more on content and less on aesthetic details.
+- Optional: Use [SlideCarnival](https://www.slidescarnival.com/) to simplify design work.

-### 3. Prepare your presentation
+### 3. Prepare to present your findings

-Present your work in front of your peers and compare with other distributions the aspects you consider most relevant.
-Keep an open mind to questions and observations from the group.
+- [ ] Practice presenting your work to be ready to share in class.
+- [ ] Prepare to discuss and compare your chosen distribution with others.

 ## 🚛 How to deliver this project?

-Once the presentation is ready, attach the URL to your 4geeks.com project.
-Don't forget to make the presentation public so that it can be reviewed.
+- [ ] Once the presentation is complete, attach the URL to your 4Geeks.com project.

+Ensure the presentation is set to public for review!

 <!-- hide -->
 ## Contributors